koukikitamura/autify-client/README.md

 $ atf <command> [options]
 ```

-To run test plan and wait excution, the command would be:
+To run test plan and wait to finish, the command would be:
 ```
 $ atf run --project-id=999 --plan-id=999
 {"id":999,"status":"passed","duration":26251,"started_at":"2021-03-28T11:03:31.288Z","finished_at":"2021-03-28T11:03:57.54Z","created_at":"2021-03-28T11:03:04.716Z","updated_at":"2021-03-28T11:04:00.738Z","test_plan":{"id":999,"name":"main flow","created_at":"2021-03-26T08:25:12.987Z","updated_at":"2021-03-26T08:33:45.462Z"}}